rubillos/ByeByeMeta/README.md

 ## <a name="done"></a>Done!
 You now have an archive of your Facebook/Instagram posts that you can look at locally on your computer, or you can host it on the web through a hosting provider.

+You can drag the red line along the left edge to navigate through the years.

+You can click on the header to toggle viewing "Memories" - entries that match the current month and day.